sherlock-audit/2023-02-kairos-judging/README.md

 **npasquie**

 fixed here https://github.com/kairos-loan/kairos-contracts/pull/50

+**IAm0x52**

+Fix looks good.
+Liquidation will now revert if auction price is greater than max price specified

 # Issue M-3: Adversary can utilize a large number of their own loans to cheat other lenders out of interest